 6) Pack what you need & Wear for success:

 When it comes to packing, your backpack should be light and have some space left.
 Fold your clothes efficiently, heavy stuff at the bottom, toiletries at the top, and daily usable items in pockets where you can reach easily.
 These things are very essential for beginners to professionals.

 If you are confused about what to pack then it might help you “What to pack for Everest Base Camp”.
 You can also rent some of the mandatory things in the Nepal market before trekking to your destinations.

 Similarly, the key to wearing comfortably during trekking is to avoid cotton clothes.
 A base layer with insulating properties like wool or synthetic material such as nylon or polyester is good to go.
-Depending on the trails of trekking regions, you will need a hat, sunglass, gloves, and raincoat compulsory.
-Similarly, you will have a porter which will carry up to 25kg of your load when trekking.
+Depending on the trails of trekking regions, you will need a hat, sunglass, gloves, and a raincoat compulsory.
+Similarly, you will have a porter who will carry up to 25kg of your load when trekking.

 7) Listen to your Guide & Plan Ahead:

 “Listen to your Guide” sounds a basic hint however very valuable all the time when trekking in Nepal.
 In fact, this is one of the important tips for you.

 Guides are like a guardian for you and they only think about what might work best for you while trekking.
 From serving you food to managing your accommodations, everything is done by your guide.
 Every day they will explain the following destinations beforehand which is very crucial to plan ahead.